-Kidnappers Sent Photo Of Camden City Council President's Grandson Tied Up, Demanding Money Prior To Murder, Father Says
+Kidnappers Sent Photo Of Camden City Council President's Grandson Tied Up, Demanding Ransom Prior To Murder, Father Says

 Missing Grandson Of Camden City Council President Found Dead

 He says he received a call from the alleged kidnappers who sent him a photo of his son tied up and demanded a ransom.
+According to The Associated Press, the kidnappers demanded 10 to 15 pounds of marijuana.

 “It’s hard to speak right now because like I said, my son is not into this.
 I’ve been out here all of my life.
 Not my son, my son ain’t into this, my son work at City Hall,” Jenkins Jr. said.